3-Day Notice to Pay Rent or Quit California: What Landlords Must Get Right in 2026

 Attorney fees or court costs

 Proper service is just as important as the notice itself.
-California law recognizes three methods of service:
+California Code of Civil Procedure Section 1162 recognizes three methods of service, and you must use them in order:

 2. Substituted Service

 If the tenant isn't home, leave the notice with a person of suitable age and discretion at the residence or the tenant's workplace, AND mail a copy to the tenant.
-The notice period begins on the day after mailing.
+Both steps are required under CCP 1162.

-Only if personal and substituted service attempts fail: post the notice in a conspicuous place on the property AND mail a copy.
-You must document your reasonable attempts to serve personally first.
+Only if personal and substituted service fail: post the notice in a conspicuous place on the property AND mail a copy.
+You need documentation of failed personal service attempts — dates, times, what happened.
+I keep a log for every case.
+Without it, you're giving the tenant's attorney an easy win on a motion to quash.

 1